At Elbaite we believe that education is the best defence against scams. The higher your scam IQ the less likely you are to become victim to one.

 Currently Elbaite is 100% based in Australia.
 We do not currently have any overseas employees or partners.
 If you receive a phone call from an overseas company stating they either work for, or are partnered with us in some way hang up and contact us.

-As Cryptocurrency is still in its infancy, a large proportion of the general public are investing without fully understanding how it works and scammers are capitalising on this.
-Elbaite has compiled a list of some red flag behaviour to watch out for, to keep you and your crypto safe!
+Cryptocurrency is still in its infancy in mainstream society, and because of this many people are starting to invest without fully understanding how it works and scammers are capitalising on this.
+Elbaite has compiled a list of some red flags to watch out for, to keep you and your crypto safe!

 🚩 If someone offers to buy cryptocurrency for you or on your behalf.